0ct0ber/Stevebending-API/README.md

 ### Contributing

 Before contributing, please read the contributor's agreement, found near the bottom of the project's license (basically terms of use).
-By contributing to the repository, you automatically agree to the contributor's agreement.
+By committing to the repository, you automatically agree to this.
 Click [here](https://github.com/0ct0ber/Stevebending-API/blob/master/LICENSE.txt) to go to the license.